 - Try yoga to relieve stress and gain strength and flexibility.

 - Pair up with a walking buddy who will hold you accountable.

-Managing stress in recovery is incredibly important, as stress is a major trigger for relapse.
-If you don’t deal with it head on, it will build up in your body and cause problems later on.
+Managing stress in recovery is crucial, as stress is a major trigger for relapse.
+If you don’t deal with it head-on, it will build up in your body and cause problems later on.
 Everyone deals with stress differently, so it will take some trial and error to find what works for you.

-For some people, it helps to develop a stress management plan that identifies the physical and emotional signs of stress, your triggers and relaxing activities that distract you from stress.
+For some people, it helps develop a stress management plan that identifies the physical and emotional signs of stress, your triggers, and relaxing activities that distract you from stress.
 Some of our favorites include: